 What did you work on in 2018?

 2018 was full of exciting new experiences with a focus on collaboration between startups and pharma.
-I was in New York for 3 months with Bayer to support the launch of the G4A Generator, a matchmaking program between Bayer and startups focused on consumer health, then I moved to Berlin to run the Bayer G4A pharma accelerator program with the 6 selected startups that we hosted and accelerated for 3 months in Bayer offices.
-During this year, I also spent time building community through meaningful connections in the digital health space, mainly in the US and Germany.
+First, I was in New York for three months with Bayer to support the launch of the G4A Generator, a matchmaking program between Bayer and startups focused on consumer health.
+Then, I moved to Berlin to run the Bayer G4A pharma accelerator program with the six selected startups we hosted and accelerated for three months in Bayer offices.
+This year, I also spent time building community through meaningful connections in the digital health space, mainly in the US and Germany.

 What emerging technologies do you think will advance Digital Health?

 I’m a big fan of microbiome!
-I see a huge potential in understanding better our body and making sense of certain chronic diseases such as Crohn and finding cures.
-The microbiome can also play a major role in the prevention and optimization of our wellness and energy.
+I see a huge potential in understanding our body better, making sense of certain chronic diseases such as Crohn’s, and finding cures.
+The microbiome can also play a significant role in the prevention and optimization of our wellness and energy.

 Genomics is another promising area.
 It’s moving fast and is at the core of personalized medicine.
-It helps to understand how patients respond to certain drugs or therapy, develop new drugs based on those inputs and predict better which treatment will be effective.
-In the future, pharma will be able to develop drugs for a specific patient based on their genomic profiles.
+It helps to understand how patients respond to certain drugs or therapy, develop new drugs based on those inputs, and predict which treatment will be effective.
+In the future, pharma will develop drugs for specific patients based on their genomic profiles.

-But the biggest advancement will actually come from the convergence of those technologies – using AI with genomics for example to determine the right treatment for cancer patients.
+But the biggest advancement will come from the convergence of those technologies – using AI with genomics, for example, to determine the proper treatment for cancer patients.

 A favorite event of 2018?

 Exponential Medicine from Singularity University.
-It brings together key experts from the international healthcare scene as well as inspiring patients sharing their stories.
-It talks about the latest advances in genomics, microbiome, AI, stem cells, cancer research, neurology, etc 4 days of mind-blowing content.
+It brings together key experts from the international healthcare scene and inspires patients to share their stories.
+It talks about the latest advances in genomics, microbiome, AI, stem cells, cancer research, neurology, etc., four days of mind-blowing content.

-I also enjoyed a lot the Data Natives conference in Berlin, a conference dedicated to data in general, not just in healthcare.
+I also enjoyed the Data Natives conference in Berlin a lot, a conference dedicated to data in general, not just in healthcare.
 It’s amazing to see the power and potential of data and what comes out of their analysis.
-Always very inspiring to see what is happening in other sectors and imagine the impact it could have on healthcare.
+It is always very inspiring to see what is happening in other sectors and imagine its impact on healthcare.

 What advice would you offer digital startups?

 Understand your final users and involve them in the development of your solution early.
-The main pitfall for startups is a mismatch between the solution they developed and the user: it doesn’t meet the market needs or the user experience is not adequate, ending up in low or no adoption.
+The main pitfall for startups is a mismatch between the solution they developed and the user: it doesn’t meet the market needs, or the user experience is inadequate, ending up in low or no adoption.

 Your market is the world!
 Don’t limit yourself to your home market.
 Maybe another market will be even better and more adapted.
 Think big!
-But make sure you understand the healthcare system in other countries, how the markets work and how to enter them best.
+But make sure you understand the healthcare system in other countries, how the markets work, and how to enter the best.

 If you could change one thing in Digital Health, what would it be?

 The regulation bodies!
-Yes, they are important to ensure the safety of the patients and that solutions that are not safe don’t end up on the market but decision making needs to speed up and processes to be more effective and adapted to digital health products.
+Yes, they are essential to ensure the safety of the patients and that solutions that are not safe don’t end up on the market.
+Still, decision-making needs to speed up and processes to be more effective and adapted to digital health products.

-There are amazing startups developing innovative solutions that can really make a difference and have an impact on patients’ life but regulation processes like CE or FDA create more hurdles for them to get their products on the market.
+Amazing startups are developing innovative solutions that can make a difference and impact patients’ lives.
+Still, regulation processes like CE or FDA create more hurdles for getting their products on the market.